Human Resource Management

 Diversity & Inclusion

 ESPEC has identified “promoting diversity and respect for human rights” as one materiality (important issue).
-In the strategy for organizational development and human resource development in the Progressive Plan 2025 medium-term management plan, we are working to train women for management positions, and to promote the participation of a diverse range of human resources, including senior employees and foreign nationals.
+In the “non-financial strategy” of the PROGRESSIVE PLUS 2027 medium-term management plan, we are working to train women for management positions, and to promote the participation of a diverse range of human resources, including senior employees and foreign nationals.

 Respecting Diversity and Creating a Pleasant Working Environment